 The longest that the market has ever been down more than 20% (a “bear market”) was 2.7 years during the great depression, but on average bear markets last only 9.6 months.

 Historically, after every downturn, the market has always come back up.
-The S&P 500 index (a good indicator of market performance) has averaged gains of 10.5% per year from 1957 through 2021.
+The S&P 500 index (a good indicator of market performance) has averaged gains of 10.5% per year from 1957 to today.
 (Investopedia)

 Stay true to the plan